doaleix/apx-manual/docs/02-Advanced-Admin/07-tutorial-element types/00-definition.md

 # Element types

-**Element types** represent parts of the fibre optic network to be included in the projects.
-When APXGIS is installed or accessed for the first time from the Cloud, default elements are set up.
+**Element types** represent the different categories of elements found in a fibre optic network.
+When APXGIS is installed or accessed for the first time from the Cloud, default elements types are already created.

-Different elements can be created at any time via the menu
+New element types can be created at any time via the menu

 **Administration > Element Types > +Add**.

-## **Prerequisites**
+**Prerequisites**

 1. No prerequisites.

 ------------